manwar/python-guide/python-object-oriented-programming.md

                 count += chapter.pagecount
             return count

-Finally we can use the new `Book` class like below
+Finally we can use the new `Book` class like below:

     author = Author("Damian", "Conway")
     b = Book("Perl Hacks", 60, author)